Pygmalion (play): Critical reception

-The play was well received by critics in major cities following its premières in Vienna, London, and New York.
+The play was well received by critics in major cities following its premieres in Vienna, London, and New York.
 The initial release in Vienna garnered several reviews describing the show as a positive departure from Shaw's usual dry and didactic style.
 The Broadway première in New York was praised in terms of both plot and acting, and the play was described as "a love story with brusque diffidence and a wealth of humour."
 Reviews of the production in London were slightly less positive.
 The Telegraph noted that the play was deeply diverting, with interesting mechanical staging, although the critic ultimately found the production somewhat shallow and overly lengthy.
 The Times, however, praised both the characters and the actors (especially Sir Herbert Beerbohm Tree as Higgins and Mrs Patrick Campbell as Eliza) and the "unconventional" ending.